influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/artifactRepositoryRefStatus.md

 withPathFormat(pathFormat)
 ```

-PathFormat is defines the format of path to store a file.
-Can reference workflow variables
+"PathFormat is defines the format of path to store a file.
+Can reference workflow variables"

 ## obj artifactRepository.hdfs.krbCCacheSecret

-SecretKeySelector selects a key of a Secret.
+"SecretKeySelector selects a key of a Secret."

 ### fn artifactRepository.hdfs.krbCCacheSecret.withKey